mozilla-spidermonkey/js-lock-and-condition/README.md

 Locks and condition variables are basic abstractions that let concurrent programs coordinate access to shared memory.
 This library provides simple implementations of two types, `Lock` and `Cond`, that will be sufficient for many concurrent JS programs.

 Both `Lock` and `Cond` are JS objects that use a little shared memory for coordination.
-You can pass them around as you would pass around any JS value, and if you treat them as read-only you can send them through channels with `postMessage` and have them work as expected where they are received.
+You can pass them around as you would pass around any JS value, and they have no mutable state - all mutable state is in the shared memory.

 ## Usage